Taha24434/First_ETL_Project_Weather/README.md

 This is broken down into multiple steps
 1- create a .log file and a shell script using touch
 $touch rx_poc.log ; touch rx_poc.sh

-it is important to add the command '#! /bin/bash' to the begining of the .sh file 2- create a variable to store the name of the city we want to extract the temperature for City=Casablanca
+it is important to add the command '#! /bin/bash' to the begining of the .sh file

+2- create a variable to store the name of the city we want to extract the temperature for.

+City=Casablanca
 $curl -s wttr.in/$city?T --output weather_reporrt